Norwegian version

 Student stories

-Ley Muller, master's student in social welfare, posing in a red jacket and black face mask.
+Ley Muller, master's student in social welfare, sitting in front of her computer smiling.

 A whole new way of organising social services